ONSdigital/eq-cir-fastapi/README.md

 # eq-collection-instrument-registry
 This project is Collection Instrument Registry.
 It will manage the storage and versioning of Electronic Questionnaires used but the EQ services.
+It uses the [FastAPI](https://fastapi.tiangolo.com/) Python web framework.

 ## Project requirements and initial setup
 This project has the following dependencies: